HukoJack/Natural_Language_Processing_Project/README.md

-# Building a Predictive Text Model for Words Prediction of Twitter, News, and Blogs Texts
+# Building a Predictive Text Model for Words Prediction in Twitter, News, and Blogs Texts

 This is an educational Capstone Project, which is the part of [Data Science Specialization](https://www.coursera.org/specialization/jhudatascience/1?utm_medium=listingPage) provided by Johns Hopkins University on Coursera.